 When an entity outsources a process that affects its financial reporting (payroll, fund administration, IT hosting, claims processing), the entity’s auditor still needs assurance over the controls operating at the service organisation.
 ISA 402.2 makes this the user auditor’s responsibility: you must obtain sufficient appropriate audit evidence about the service organisation’s controls if those controls are relevant to the user entity’s financial statements.

 Both SOC 1 and ISAE 3402 exist to provide that evidence in a standardised format.
-A service auditor examines the service organisation's controls and issues a report that user auditors can rely on.
+A service auditor examines the service organisation’s controls and issues a report that user auditors can rely on.
 The reports come in two types under both frameworks.
 A Type 1 report covers the design of controls at a point in time.
 A Type 2 report covers both design and operating effectiveness over a period, typically 12 months.
-For audit reliance purposes, Type 2 is what user auditors need in almost every case, because ISA 402.15 requires evidence that controls operated effectively during the period under audit.
+For audit reliance purposes, Type 2 is what user auditors need in almost every case, because ISA 402.15 requires evidence that controls operated effectively during the period under audit, not just that they existed at a single date.

 The two standards are close cousins.
 ISAE 3402 was developed with deliberate alignment to the predecessor of SOC 1 (SAS 70), and the IAASB maintained that alignment when SAS 70 was replaced by SSAE 16 and later by SSAE 18.
 The control objectives, the Type 1/Type 2 distinction, the structure of the service auditor’s report, and the requirement for management’s description of the system are all conceptually identical.
 The differences are in the details, and those details matter when a user auditor in one jurisdiction receives a report issued under the other jurisdiction’s standard.